 7. Set up a Website

 Your website will be your online home for sharing your services, process, and portfolio with clients.
-Spend the time to create a website that will wow your potential clients and increases your chances of getting hired.
+Spend the time to create a website that will wow your potential clients and increase your chances of getting hired.

 8. Secure your Social Media Accounts